230109snow/juniper-code/htmlcssjs/js.md

 ## Inheritance
 ### Prototypal Inheritance
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain

 ### Classes and OOP in JS
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes
-Few differences
+Few differences from OOP languages such as Java and C#
 - Must declare all properties in constructor
-- no access modifiers
+- make fields private by starting fields with '#'
-- you'll most likely want to call the base class' constructor using `super` keyword
+- you'll most likely want to call the base class' constructor using `super` keyword if your class is a derived class

 ## This keyword in JS
 https://www.w3schools.com/js/js_this.asp